 You can use the following recommendations as a guide in selecting windows for ventilation:

-The outdoor scene that the occupants will view from the house plays a role in the determination of the size of the windows and in the placement of the windows.
+Just as important as the admission of light through them, the view out of the window is one of the most important benefits a window can bring.
+The outdoor scenery that will be viewed from the house plays a significant role in determining the size of the windows and the placement of the windows.

-Sometimes the house is placed on a lot to command a picturesque landscape scene, sometimes the home owner or architect finds it necessary to create a pleasant view to high a less desirable one, ie: a planted area to high an alley.
-Large areas extend indoor space outward, making outdoor living areas an integral part of the house.
+Sometimes the house is placed on a lot to command a picturesque landscape scene, sometimes the home owner or architect will find it necessary to create a pleasant view to hide a less desirable one, ie: a planted area to hide a car park or a neighbour’s messy yard.
+Large windows or doors can extend indoor spaces outward, making outdoor living areas an integral part of the house.